ACSanders/beyond-churn/README.md

 **Predict risk → Estimate treatment response → Evaluate targeting policies → Make retention decisions**

+The central idea is simple:

+> **Risk is not the same as persuadability.**

+---

 ## Core questions

-This project is being developed around several related questions:
+This project is organized around several related questions:

-1. Who is likely to churn?
+1. Who is likely to churn without intervention?
 2. Whose outcome is likely to change because of a retention intervention?
-3. How different are churn risk and estimated treatment response?
+3. How different are predicted churn risk and estimated treatment response?
 4. Does targeting high-risk customers produce the same incremental value as targeting high-uplift customers?
-5. How should targeting strategies be evaluated when individual counterfactual outcomes cannot be observed?
+5. How should causal targeting strategies be evaluated when individual counterfactual outcomes cannot be observed?
-6. How does intervention capacity affect the optimal targeting policy?
+6. How does limited intervention capacity change which customers should be targeted?

-## Project direction

-The initial version will use public randomized-treatment churn data to compare predictive churn modeling with heterogeneous treatment-effect and uplift modeling.

-The project will progressively explore:

-* churn prediction
-* probability calibration
-* randomized treatment/control analysis
-* heterogeneous treatment effects
-* uplift modeling
-* meta-learners
-* doubly robust estimation
-* causal forests
-* uplift and Qini evaluation
-* treatment-effect ranking
-* policy evaluation
-* budget-constrained intervention strategies
-* causal decision-making

-The emphasis is not on building the largest possible collection of algorithms.

-The goal is to understand how predictive performance, causal estimation, and decision quality differ.

-## Central idea
+---

+## Prediction, causality, and decisions

 A useful way to think about the project is as three related but distinct problems.

-### Prediction
+### 1. Prediction

-Estimate:
+Estimate churn risk under no intervention:

 $$
-P(\text{churn} \mid X)
+P(Y=1 \mid X, T=0)
 $$

+where:

+- $Y=1$ indicates churn
+- $X$ represents customer features
+- $T=0$ represents the control condition

 This answers:

-> Who appears likely to churn?
+> **Who is most likely to churn without intervention?**

+The predictive model in this project is intentionally trained on the control group so that its output represents untreated churn risk rather than churn risk after exposure to the retention intervention.

-### Causal response
+### 2. Causal response

-Estimate a conditional treatment effect:
+Estimate the conditional average treatment effect:

 $$
-\tau(x) = E[Y(1) - Y(0) \mid X = x]
+\tau(x)
+=
+E[Y(1)-Y(0)\mid X=x]
 $$

 This answers:

-> Whose outcome is expected to change because of treatment?
+> **How does treatment change the expected outcome for customers like this one?**

+Because $Y=1$ represents churn, a **negative treatment effect is favorable**:

+$$
+\tau(x) < 0
+$$

+means treatment is estimated to reduce churn.

+For decision-making, it is often convenient to express this as expected retention uplift:

+$$
+u(x) = -\tau(x)
+$$

+so that larger positive values correspond to larger estimated reductions in churn.

-### Decision
+### 3. Decision

 Use estimated treatment response to construct a targeting policy:

 $$
-\pi(x)
+\pi(x) \in \{0,1\}
 $$

+where $\pi(x)=1$ means the customer is selected for treatment.

 This answers:

-> Given limited intervention capacity, whom should we actually treat?
+> **Given limited intervention capacity, whom should we actually treat?**

 These are related problems, but they are not the same problem.